-Face masks are not required to be worn indoors in Supreme Court of Victoria (SCV) buildings but it is strongly recommended you wear one whenever you cannot keep 1.5 metres distance from others, particularly in confined spaces such as the lifts.
-Masks can be provided to you at the security screening point if required.
+Face masks are required to be worn indoors in all Supreme Court of Victoria (SCV) buildings, subject to the exemptions, to help prevent the spread of coronavirus (COVID-19).
+Masks can be provided at the security screening point if required.

 Please also follow the continuing health advice, including:

 - If you feel unwell or have symptoms of coronavirus (COVID-19), however mild, do not attend at Court and notify the Registry by calling the Prothonotary on 03 8600 2023 or emailing prothonotary @supcourt.vic.gov.au

 - Practice physical distancing – stay 1.5 metres away from anyone you don’t live with.